 - ▶ Maintain egg cooler temperature at a minimum of 10°C and maximum 13°C or 50°F and 55°F. - ➤ A thermometer must be available to monitor the operational adequacy of the cooling unit.
-A maximum-minimum thermometer is preferable or a data logger. - ▶ Refrigeration unit must function adequately on demand. - > Size of cooling unit required will depend on how much product it must cool. - ➤ Household air conditioners will not maintain an adequate temperature control and must not be used. - A fan must be utilized to aid in uniform air movement. - ▶ The humidity level in the refrigerated storage must be below 85% within 24 hours.
-If the humidity level exceeds 85% for over 24 hours, corrective action must be taken. - > Humidity in the refrigerated storage must be recorded daily. - ➤ Maintaining the humidity between 70-85% is highly recommended in order to optimize egg quality. - ▶ Keep eggs off the cooler floor. - ▶ Only eggs from registered egg production on quota holder farm(s) on carts/skids and egg cart/fillers stored in cooler/production unit based on Premise ID. - Only eggs are stored in the cooler. - ➤ Do not store pesticides, dead hens, rejected egg trays, fuels or any fruits/ vegetables that may give off distinct odours. - ▶ Pest control is achieved by using live traps only. - ▶ In sizing the cooler allow for additional one-day production storage to accommodate potential egg pick-up and transport problems.
+A maximum-minimum thermometer is preferable or a data logger. - ▶ Collected eggs must be stored in the refrigeration unit within 24 hours of collection. - ▶ Refrigeration unit must function adequately on demand. - > Size of cooling unit required will depend on how much product it must cool. - ➤ Household air conditioners will not maintain an adequate temperature control and must not be used. - > A fan must be utilized to aid in uniform air movement. - ▶ The humidity level in the refrigerated storage must be below 85% within 24 hours.
+If the humidity level exceeds 85% for over 24 hours, corrective action must be taken. - > The minimum-maximum humidity levels in the refrigerated storage must be recorded daily. - ➤ Maintaining the humidity between 70-85% is highly recommended in order to optimize egg quality. - ▶ Keep eggs off the cooler floor. - ▶ Only eggs from registered egg production on quota holder farm(s) on carts/skids and egg cart/fillers stored in cooler/production unit based on Premise ID. - Only eggs are stored in the cooler. - ➤ Do not store pesticides, dead hens, rejected egg trays, fuels or any fruits/ vegetables that may give off distinct odours. - ▶ Pest control is achieved by using live traps only.

-- > Allow for easy access to service the refrigeration unit. - ➤ Access doors should be insulated and weather sealed as well as sufficiently wide to provide safe and easy access. - ▶ Anyone selling directly to consumers must have regard for provincial legislation related to temperature.
+- In sizing the cooler allow for additional one-day production storage to accommodate potential egg pick-up and transport problems. - > Allow for easy access to service the refrigeration unit. - ➤ Access doors should be insulated and weather sealed as well as sufficiently wide to provide safe and easy access. - ▶ Anyone selling directly to consumers must have regard for provincial legislation related to temperature.
 Contact your provincial ministry of agriculture for particulars. - > Record maximum-minimum temperature daily.
 Sect.
 2.19 - > Record time of temperature reading. - > Record observations in the "Activity Log". - > Record corrective actions.
 Sect.
 2.30 - > Follow deviation and verification procedures.